Customers Love Us… Now What?

 The purpose of any business is to add some value, in some way, to someone or something outside of itself.
 However, businesses ultimately exist to satisfy customers and earn revenue from them.
 Companies simply cannot survive—let alone thrive—unless their operations generate sufficient funds to pursue opportunities for future growth, repay and reward investors, and, increasingly, support social and environmental initiatives.
 So, how should any organization think about the challenge of “making money” from customers?
 In this presentation, I lay out a simple framework that rests on one basic premise: a business cannot improve its ability to earn from customers unless its decisions and actions are guided by customers—what they value, why they value it, when and how they value it, and so on.
 While this logic is intuitive, in practice it often loses out to safer, certainly easier approaches that prioritize internal considerations.

-Technology is rewriting the rules of commerce, putting increasing pressure on organizations to profit from the actual value they provide, not from what they make.
-Today, accountability is no longer a fashionable marketing slogan, but a strategic imperative.
-In this presentation, based on my book with Oded Koenigsberg The Ends Game: How Smart Companies Stop Selling Products and Start Delivering Value, I use examples from sectors as diverse as healthcare, automotive, education, insurance, and mining to map the gradual but relentless evolution of markets to a point where money flows to proof rather than promises.
-I help organizations grasp not only the fundamental challenges of this evolution, but also the resulting opportunities to attract and retain customers, differentiate from competitors, motivate employees, and contribute to positive social and environmental change.
+Businesses across sectors are under unprecedented pressure to aid society and our environment, all the while battling economic hardship and relentless commoditization.
+One solution to this puzzle is to rethink how your company earns from customers, shifting from selling “stuff” to delivering—and profiting from—desired outcomes.
+In this talk, based on my book with Oded Koenigsberg The Ends Game: How Smart Companies Stop Selling Products and Start Delivering Value, I use examples from sectors as diverse as healthcare, automotive, education, insurance, and agriculture to map the gradual but relentless evolution of markets to a point where money flows to proof rather than promises.
+I explain this opportunity and, importantly, its potential to attract and retain customers, differentiate from competitors, motivate employees, and improve your social and environmental footprint.

 In June 2017, London police cars responded to reports of a terrorist attack.
 Pedestrians and pub-goers in the area sensed danger and attempted to order Uber cars to head home to safety.
 Uber’s dynamic pricing algorithm caused rates in that part of the city to jump more than 200%.
 While an economist might applaud Uber’s pricing engine, I argue that constant changes in price points can negatively impact brand perception, so they need to be carefully managed.
 In this presentation, based on my Harvard Business Review article The Pitfalls of Pricing Algorithms, I show why brands need to consider more than simple math when employing algorithmic systems.
 I further help leaders across industries—including advertising, e-commerce, entertainment, insurance, sports, travel and utilities—minimize risk and maximize revenue while also making customers feel as if they have paid the appropriate amount for a product or service.